mikaalnaik/beach/README.md

 ## Weather

-Stitch together Toronto INTL A and Toronto Lest B Pearson Int'l A data.
+Stitch together  and Toronto Lest B Pearson Int'l A (Station ID 5097) data.

-One covers up to 2013, and the other from 2013 to the present and rolling forward.
+Toronto INTL A (StationID 51459) covers from June 13th, 2013 to the present.
+TORONTO LESTER B. PEARSON INT'L A (StationID 5097) cover from the 1930s (way back) to June 13th, 2013

+Rain is measured in millimetres.

 # Misc